WALDORF PRACTICAL ARTS TRAINING

 The mission of this Practical Arts Training is to offer an ongoing training/mentoring/professional development opportunity in both the "soft" crafts and the "hard" crafts in the Waldorf curriculum, together as one program.
 This course is open to current and future Waldorf teachers and parents, alumni and homeschool parents.

 The course consists of nine individual six-day long intensives spread out through the year, where the participants learn and practice Fiber Arts and Woodworking / Metalworking techniques, and also gain an understanding of why and how these activities are introduced to children.
-Our first full cycle of nine modules was completed on April 15, 2017, and we are approaching the middle of a second cycle.
+Our first full cycle of nine modules was completed on April 15, 2017, and we are now entering the latter third of a second cycle.